 Your circadian rhythm (or energy schedule) is your body’s internal clock that dictates your ideal sleep and wake times.
 It encompasses predictable periods of energy peaks and dips during roughly 24-hour cycles.

-The RISE app’s energy screen tells you your ideal wake time, the time of your afternoon energy dip, your wind-down time, and bedtime (as well as your two energy peaks).
-Following that energy schedule will give you the best sleep and energy outcomes.
+The RISE app’s Energy screen tells you your ideal wake time, the time of your afternoon energy dip, your wind-down time, and bedtime (as well as your two energy peaks).
+Scheduling your day to fit this energy schedule will give you the best sleep and energy outcomes.
 When you get thrown off track for one reason or another and start to accumulate sleep debt, it’s important to keep your circadian rhythm in mind when you start catching up on sleep.

 Here are the right ways to catch up on sleep: